doremaxime/daily-boulders-api/README.md

 ## User Stories

 As a user, when signed in, I want to:
+-  be able to sign up and know if my logins worked or not.
+Only other option on view is sign in.
+-  be able to sign in and know if my logins worked or not.
+Only other option on view is sign up.
+-  be able to change my password and sign out when signed in.
+-  change my password and know if it worked or not, when signed in.
+-  be able to sign out and be brought back to the 'sign up/in' view.
 -  be able to create/log a day for my grade(s).
 -  be able to read/see my entries.
 -  be able to update my entries.